rafasuazo/rafasuazo/README.md

 ### Hi there 👋
-I am a very proactive person, and I learn quite quickly, Computer Science Engineer oriented in Full Stack Developing in desktop and mobile environment, use of databases such as MySQL, SQL server and currently learning MongoDB and Firebase, systems analysis skills and data extraction for report generation.
+I am a very proactive person, and I learn quite quickly, Computer Science Engineer student oriented in Full Stack Developing in desktop and mobile environment, use of databases such as MySQL, SQL server and currently learning MongoDB and Firebase, systems analysis skills and data extraction for report generation.
 Management of version control systems such as Git, GitHub and GitKraken, as well as React Framework development tools.
 Experience in costumer service.